WebAhead/master-reference/curriculum-planning/new-cohort-checklist.md

 Course Facilitator:
 - [ ] Introduce current mentors to the gitter chatroom for current-mentors under the foundersandcoders organisation.
 - [ ] Create a new github organisation for FAC-X with the following structure.
-Example.
+[Example](https://github.com/FAC10).
 - [ ] Add new and previous cohort as owners to this FAC-X Github organisation, then create a students team and a mentors and add everyone accordingly.
-- [ ] With a Mailchimp email template provided by FCI, send out an email with the following:
+- [ ] With a [Mailchimp](https://mailchimp.com/) email template provided by FCI, send out an email with the following:
   - contact alumni about speakers, invite alumni to day one (can be done via Gitter), and invite alumni to a welcome party
 - [ ] Create a gitter chatroom for FAC-X within the foundersandcoders organisation, and delete the "incoming"/"lobby" room.
-- [ ] Add new cohort to Founders & Coders organisation.
+- [ ] Add new cohort to [Founders & Coders](https://github.com/foundersandcoders) organisation.
 - [ ] Add new cohort to a FAC-X team within this organisation.
 - [ ] Add new cohort to `foundersandcoders` main Gitter room
 - [ ] Add new cohort to `city`-specific Gitter room
-- [ ] Invite the new cohort in for an installation party in the last week of FACX-1 to meet each other and mentors.
+- [ ] Invite the new cohort in for an [installation](https://github.com/foundersandcoders/master-reference/blob/master/coursebook/precourse/installation-list.md) party in the last week of FACX-1 to meet each other and mentors.
 - [ ] Contacting alumni to create a pastoral care team

 Weekly curriculum task group along with current CF / maintainers of the `master-reference`:
-- [ ] Ensure all curriculum related files are updated: those in the coursebook general folder & the curriculum (London, Nazareth) repo.
+- [ ] Ensure all curriculum related files are updated in `master-reference`
-- [ ] Ensure the coursebook has been updated by the current mentors before start-date.
+- [ ] Ensure the [coursebook](https://github.com/foundersandcoders/master-reference/tree/master/coursebook) has been updated by the current mentors before start-date.

 ### On-going